 Tips for real estate agents to manage the expectations of the home buyers of the older generations:

-- Rely on email marketing and social media as primary tools for reaching out to the older generation.
+- Rely on real estate email marketing and social media as primary tools for reaching out to the older generation.

 - Help them get a great deal on the mortgage.